Top Cruising Destinations Directory

 Everyone has different ideas as to the journey they may embark on their own boat.

+When picking you your Lagoon or PRESTIGE in Europe the Med is often the first location owners travel.
 The Mediterranean has many countries and coastlines to explore with calm and pleasant sailing conditions.

 The Caribbean is scattered with quiet islands and sealife galore.
 The shallow turquoise waters are a catamarans natural habitat, it is time to take a dip.